ernemmez/keycloack-sms-auth-plugin/README.md

-# Finance SMS OTP Authentication Plugin for Keycloak
+# SMS OTP Authentication Plugin for Keycloak

 This repository contains a Keycloak authentication plugin designed for SMS OTP (One-Time Password) verification flow in the Finance project.
 This plugin enables users to perform two-factor authentication (2FA) through SMS verification.